-The world is moving quickly and in order to keep pace we need to move with it.
-It doesn’t help when others aren’t moving with us.
-When we feel anxious, unhappy, or worried about something we have no patience.
+The world is moving quickly and in order to keep pace we’re moving with it, but it doesn’t help when others aren’t moving with us.
+When we feel anxious, concerned or worried about something we have little patience.

-Do we see ourselves as being impatient or do we just see other people being difficult?
-Sadly, our circumstances can influence the way we feel about ourselves and others.
+Do we see ourselves as being impatient, or do we just see others being difficult?
+Circumstances will influence the way we feel about ourselves and others.

 Impatient people want things done yesterday.
-They certainly don’t waste time in getting the job done, but they’re forgetting to enjoy the experience that goes with it.
-When it comes to family, patience is important.
-It’s a key component and forms the basis of a happy childhood.
-It’s important to nurture the parent and children relationship through patience.
+They don’t waste time in getting the job done, but they’re forgetting to enjoy the experience that goes with it.
+When it comes to people, patience is important; not everyone will get something the first time.

+Being patient is a key component and forms the basis of a happy childhood.
+It is important to nurture the parent and children relationship, through patience.
 All relationships need time and patience.